 Python has many extension APIs and embedding APIs that include functions and classes providing additional functionality.
 These perform subprogram signature checking at run time for modules coded in non-Python languages.
 Discussion of these APIs is beyond the scope of this annex but the reader should be aware that improper coding of any non-Python modules or their interfaces can cause call stack problems.
 Programmers should also be aware that the cffi module will believe the signature information it is given, which may or may not be accurate.
 For vulnerabilities associated with calling libraries written in other languages, see 6.47 Inter-language calling.

 6.34.2 Avoidance mechanisms for language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Apply the guidance described in ISO/IEC 24772-1 subclause 6.47.5, Inter-language calling, when interfacing with C code or when calling library functions that interface with C code.

-Avoid using ctypes when calling C code from within Python and use cffi (C Foreign Function Interface) instead since it is more streamlined and safer.
+Avoid using ctypes when calling C code from within Python; instead use the C Foreign Function Interface (cffi) since it is more streamlined and safer.

 Document the expected types of the formal parameters (type hints) and apply static analysis tools that check the program for correct usage of types.